-If you want to build a successful SaaS product, permanent and validated learning is a key.
+If you want to build a successful SaaS product, permanent and validated learning is essential.

-Therefore, I highlighted 5 best resources to let you build own SaaS Knowledge Base:
+Therefore, I highlighted 5 best resources to let you make your own SaaS Knowledge Base:

-- ForEntrepreneurs by David Skok is another example of deep analysis and top quality content.
+- ForEntrepreneurs by David Skok is another example of in-depth analysis and top quality content.
 If you want to improve your marketing and sales skills, you certainly need to check this out.

-- The most data-driven content in SaaS industry is Tomasz Tunguz’s blog.
-It nails SaaS concept using deep data analysis.
-It is very useful and interesting to read.
+- The most data-driven content in the SaaS industry is Tomasz Tunguz’s blog.
+It nails the SaaS concept using in-depth data analysis.
+It is a useful and enjoyable read.

 - And finally, SaaStock podcast.
 The SaaS Revolution Show has 60+ episodes.
-The topics are very informative and interesting to listen.
-They cover every SaaS issue.
+The topics cover every SaaS issue and are very informative to listen to.
 Enjoy it.

 What is SaaS product?
 It’s a cloud-based computing software with a subscription basis and online access only.
-This type of soft provides customers with a mobile and comfortable access to speed up their productivity.
+This type of software provides customers with smooth mobile access to speed up their productivity.

 It’s a trend in the world of digital products.
-The statistic shows that 37% of all projects fail because of lack of clearly defined objectives.
-That is why, I always recommend always validate your idea first.
+The statistic shows that 37% of all projects fail because of the lack of clearly defined objectives.
+That is why I always recommend to validate your idea first.